-Many 5Ks are really parties in disguise, with post-race concerts and beer, or even fun shenanigans — like food challenges and costume contests during the race.
+It’s also the perfect event to sign up with friends.
+Many 5Ks are really just parties in disguise, with post-race concerts and beer, or even fun shenanigans — like food challenges and costume contests during the race.

 Pick your best race

-The best race is the one that motivates you and brings the most fun.
-It may be for a favorite cause or your friends will do it, too.
-Pick a fundraiser for the Arthritis Foundation or a cause that is near and dear.
-Do you love dressing up?
+Going from the couch to running a 5K can be a daunting task so start on the right foot and pick a race that will motivate you to do your best.
+Try picking a cause that has annual events like the Arthritis Foundation or one that is near and dear to your heart.
+Or, do you love dressing up?
 Pick a race with a costume contest.
 Or if you’ve got the budget, register for a destination race someplace you’ve always wanted to visit.
-The excitement of a vacation will add to your motivation to get out and train.
+The excitement of a vacation will add to your motivation and get you out and training.

 Set a personal goal and schedule

-One of the best things about a race is that sets a goal to look forward to, and it’s exciting to click “submit” on your registration.
-Between the day you sign up and the day of the race, you’ll make need a plan.
-You will select a training schedule that fits your ability, and stick to it as much as you can.
-The Mayo Clinic has a great schedule for beginners, and Cool Running and Runner’s World have training calendars for runners of all levels.
+One of the best things about a race is that it sets a goal to look forward to, and it’s exciting to click “submit” on your registration.
+Between the day you sign up and the day of the race, you’ll need to make a plan.
+Going from the couch to running a 5K wont be easy at first so you will want to select a training schedule that fits your ability, and stick to it as much as you can.
+The Mayo Clinic has a great schedule for beginners, and Cool Running and Runner’s World both have training calendars for runners of all levels.

 Make accountability fun

 Make a running date with a friend once a week to keep your motivation high.
-If you have a friend who runs at a different pace, meet at the gym where you can run on treadmills at your own pace.
-And there are plenty of local running clubs.
-Ask your local running shop about group runs.
+Or, if you have a friend who runs at a different pace, meet at the gym where you can run on treadmills at your own pace.
+There are plenty of local running clubs too!
+Just ask your local running shop about group runs.

 Set yourself up for success

 Sometimes it’s the little things that can completely sap motivation.
 Blisters, chafing or ill-fitting clothing can take the fun out of running, but this can easily be remedied.
-Make sure your shoes fit properly and work well with your running style— and your local running shop can really help you.
-You never know when rubbing will go from a minor irritation to chafing, blisters or even raw skin.
-Use Skin Glide Balm on toes and feet, and the original Body Glide balm or For Her anywhere rubbing may develop between skin and running wear, a sports bra, and where skin rubs skin.
+Make sure your shoes fit properly and work well with your running style.
+You never know when some mild rubbing will go from a minor irritation to chafing, blisters or even raw skin.
+Use Skin Glide Balm on toes and feet, or try Body Glide For Her anywhere rubbing may develop between skin and running wear, a sports bra, and where skin rubs skin.
 This will keep chafing and blisters from ruining your runs, or putting you off your training schedule.

 Make sure you’re excited about your running duds.
 It sounds silly, but if your clothes make you feel good, stylish and fast, you’ll enjoy your runs—and stay more motivated.